-MPG Postdocs at different institutes often find themselves confronted with difficulties that are of a similar nature which are sometimes handled differently from institute to institute or with problems that cannot be resolved with the help of institute representatives alone.
+MPG Postdocs at different institutes may find themselves confronted with difficulties that are of a similar nature, but may be handled differently from institute to institute, or with problems that cannot be resolved with the help of institute representatives alone.
 Therefore, the PostdocNet facilitates recognition, discussion, and resolutions of issues and represents all MPG Postdocs towards the MPG Administrative Headquarters (Generalverwaltung), the MPG Leadership, and to other external parties through the Steering Group of the PostdocNet.
-To achieve this, the PostdocNet will provide a formal space with organized and structured support system to raise and address concerns.
+The PostdocNet provides a formal space with organized and structured support system to raise and address concerns.